Faazil/100-days-of-devops/tasks/week-03/day-19.md

 ## Task Overview

-xFusionCorp Industries is planning to host two static websites on their infra in Stratos Datacenter.
+xFusionCorp Industries is planning to host two static websites on their infra within the Stratos DC.
 The development of these websites is still in-progress, but we want to get the servers ready.
 Please perform the following steps to accomplish the task:

 - Install `httpd` package and dependencies on `app server 3`.
 - `Apache` should serve on port `6400`.